eleven-net-cn/phoenix/README.md

 - **dashboard** (`phoenix-dashboard`): Dashboard application built with Next.js 15 and React 19, providing administrative interface for the low-code platform
 - **editor** (`phoenix-editor`): Low-code editor application built with Next.js 15 and React 19, the core visual editor for building applications
-- **www** (`phoenix-www`): Public website application built with Next.js 15 and React 19, serving as the main landing page and documentation site
+- **www** (`phoenix-www`): Public website application built with Nuxt.js 4 and Vue 3, serving as the main landing page and documentation site

 #### Technology Stack by Application